-There was, lying on the floor of the veterinarian’s treatment room.
+There I was, lying on the floor of the veterinarian’s treatment room.
 Not Daisy.
 She was doing quite well with the procedure Dr. Keating was performing on her.
 Iwas the one overcome by it all and dysfunctional at that moment: a codependent in relapse.

 As you know from reading My Life as a Border Collie: Freedom from Codependency, Daisy is a very important creature in my life, a long-time, loyal companion and a teacher of mine.
 She will be seventeen years-old on April 15th and she is doing well for her age.